abdoghazy2015/CTF-Write-Ups/0xL4ughCTF2024/Web/Simple WAF/readme.md

 Do you ever think if this (more) had a limit or not ?  : D

-yes, php functions hard a limit by default. if you run phpinfo() you will get it.
+yes, pcre php functions hard a limit by default. if you run phpinfo() you will get it.

 ![image-20240210172317503](./Simple_Waf.assets/image-20240210172317503.png)